sunblaze/99_bottles_notes/README.md

 ## Introduction

-These notes are my personal learnings and insights from studying "99 Bottles of OOP" by Sandi Metz.
+These notes are my personal learnings and insights from studying "99 Bottles of OOP" by Sandi Metz, Katrina Owen, and TJ Stankus.
 While I aim to capture key concepts and code examples, these notes are not a substitute for reading the actual book.
+It's not explicit who wrote what parts but I attribute most to Sandi in the book purely out of convience.

 I highly recommend purchasing and reading the book yourself to get the full depth of knowledge and understanding that Sandi provides.
 The book contains invaluable lessons about object-oriented design, refactoring, and writing maintainable code that are best absorbed through careful study of the complete text.